badj/NZGovDebtTrends2002-2025/README.md

 > The agent generates a full Playwright test file based on the interactions, and it fixes errors automatically before running each iteration of the tests.

 - Once generated, it opens a terminal and runs the tests.
 When it passes, you can / should inspect the steps taken to confirm accuracy and check for false positives.
-- It’s a full cycle where it: explores → MCP generates the tests → MCP executes the tests → MCP reviews the results of the test run.
+- It’s a full cycle where it: MCP explores → MCP generates the tests → MCP executes the tests → MCP reviews the results of the test run.
 - **For best results:** Iterate and refine the prompts to increase the test count and prompt the agent to explore additional areas as well.

 > **Notes and observations during MCP usage with an agent to complete all tests to run green:**